sethmlarson/sethmlarson.dev/app/markdown/2024-03-09/regex-$-matches-end-of-string-or-newline.md

 the `$` character can match either the end of a string *or a trailing newline before the end of a string*.

 So if you're trying to match a string without a newline at the end, **you can't only use `$` in Python!**
+My expectation was having multiline mode disabled wouldn't have had this newline-matching behavior, but that isn't the case.

-Next logical question is how does one match the end of a string without a newline?
+Next logical question is how does one match the end of a string without a newline in Python?

 After doing more research on [Python](https://docs.python.org/3/library/re.html#regular-expression-syntax) and [other regular expression syntaxes](https://www.regular-expressions.info/anchors.html)